exosite/exosense_insight_example_aws_serverless_nodejs/README.md

 }
 ```

+That output api `https://uw9mp3g45m.execute-api.ap-southeast-1.amazonaws.com/latest` is your API Gateway base endpoint.
+It append `/latest` for version control in the API Gateway way.

+Note that the Url is not wrtten to the `claudia.json`, you can add to the file manually for later reference.

 ### 3. Test api with curl

+Claudia.js already set up API Gateway and created AWS Lambda with your code.
+Now we can test it.

 ```
 $ curl --request POST   --url https://uw9mp3g45m.execute-api.ap-southeast-1.amazonaws.com/latest/insights   --header 'content-type: application/json'   --data '{